rgr2k/pd-qa-assessment/README.md

 - The iframe Send button isn't actually disabled.
 - The API returns more than 3 Locations but the UI displays only 3

-## Note
+## Docker Note
 - When trying to run with docker image, sometimes it's failing due to a docker/cypress issue.
 It would take more time to solve.

+- I'm using macbook pro m1, and this docker image does not work properly on it using the cypress version I'm using, try on Intel based machine.